plasne/netbricks/docs/Config-for-AI.md

 - Do not attempt to get the configuration object directly from the service provider without using the `IConfigFactory<T>` interface.

 - Do not attempt to do a conversion of a datatype manually if that is already supported by `[SetValue]`.

+- Do not `BuildServiceProvider` in the configuration class.